Mark-Phillipson/TimeCheck/BuildInstructions.md

 3. **Manual testing** - Press the main button to immediately hear time or encouragement
 4. **Automatic announcements**:
    - Time Check: Every 5 minutes (announces 3 times)
-   - Cycling: Every 10 minutes (announces once with random message)
+   - Cycling: Every 1-10 minutes random (announces once with random message)

 ## Building the Project

 To build the project, open a terminal in the project root directory and run: